seb310/urban_boundary_delineation/README.md

 The files are:

-**greedy_algorithm.py**: &emsp; Python module containing the code for implementing the greedy agglomerative algorithm.
+**greedy_algorithm.py**: Python module containing the code for implementing the greedy agglomerative algorithm.

-**example.ipynb**: &emsp; Jupyter notebook containing an example use case of the greedy algorithm when used to perform spatial regionalization of the Baton Rouge, LA CBSA.
+**example.ipynb**: Jupyter notebook containing an example use case of the greedy algorithm when used to perform spatial regionalization of the Baton Rouge, LA CBSA.

-**Baton Rouge, LA.pkl**: &emsp; Pickled dictionary containing the spatial and flow edge lists for the Baton Rouge, LA CBSA.
+**Baton Rouge, LA.pkl**: Pickled dictionary containing the spatial and flow edge lists for the Baton Rouge, LA CBSA.
 See example.ipynb for more information.

-**geo_gdf.pkl**: &emsp; Pickled GeoPandas geodataframe contaiing the geometries for the Baton Rouge, LA CBSA.
+**geo_gdf.pkl**: Pickled GeoPandas geodataframe containing the geometries for the Baton Rouge, LA CBSA.
 Used for plotting in example.ipynb.

-**README.md**: &emsp; This file.
+**README.md**: This file.

 ## Typical usage